filip1/dearmep/client/README.md

 Before building the frontend, generate the API client:

-1. Retrieve the current OpenAPI specification from the backend as described [here](../server/README.md#retrieving-the-openapi-specification).
+1. Retrieve the current OpenAPI specification from the backend as described in [Retrieving the OpenAPI specification](../server/README.md#retrieving-the-openapi-specification).
 2. Save the specification as `openapi.json` in the root directory.
 3. Run: